J.J. Watt, Russell Wilson & More NFL Stars Read Mean Tweets On ‘Jimmy Kimmel Live’

 Here’s yet another reason to celebrate that the Super Bowl is almost here, as Jimmy Kimmel has gifted us with a special NFL edition of his classic Mean Tweets segment Feb 2.
-We’ve got the hilarious video showing the likes of Russell Wilson and more getting epic insults.
+We’ve got the hilarious video showing the likes of Russell Wilson and more reading epic insults.

 We absolutely love it when Jimmy Kimmel breaks out Mean Tweets, and the NFL’s best players are taking their lumps in his latest edition.
 With Super Bowl 51 just around the corner on Feb.
 5, this is the perfect time for the league’s superstars to find out just how vicious their haters really are.
 It’s truly shocking how totally cruel some fans are and of course the guys end up stunned over what they end up reading about themselves.